 - Change of Mindset – Teach black people it’s not enough to live from paycheck to paycheck.

 The first two steps involve teaching communities and neighborhoods through

 The third step is more pragmatic and proactive.
 It’s about Black People taking charge of their own economic empowerment.
 Analyzing through existing legislation at state and federal government level with a fine tooth comb to mine government sponsored legal tools that support cooperative economic empowerment.

 The Segregation Problem:

 to hold on to any little investment they can accrue.
 Those lucky enough to break

-lives in a neighborhood that is 35 percent only white.
+But race still pursues Black people to the Suburbs - Studies show that a typical Black family lives in a neighborhood that is 35 percent only white.
 This hasn’t changed since the 1940’s when the average black resident lived in a census tract where non-Hispanic white residents represented 40 percent of the total population.

 The Civil Rights Act was meant to cure all racial wrongs.
 But Despite strides made since the passage of the Civil Rights Act, Housing disparities still dog Black people in terms of access to Home ownership.
-A racially segmented housing market has confined Black Americans
+A racially segmented housing market has confined Black Americans upward economic mobility.

 The two-tier approach to housing policy promoted residential segregation.
 The federal government’s support for home ownership systematically selected white borrowers while excluding Black People and other people of color.